 It is also helpful to have an idea of what you want.
 Take a look at hairstyle galleries online, or check out the styles of celebrities and choose a style that you like.
 Be realistic, and pick styles on models that have similar facial features and hair type.
 Print the photos you like and take them with you on your next visit.
 Your barber or stylist can then work with that knowledge to create a haircut that has a similar look, but is shaped in a way that works well for your face, lifestyle, and profession.

 Another thing to consider is your profession.
 These days, more "traditional" rules of style in the workplace often don't apply.
-It's not wholly uncommon to see bankers with shaved heads, and lawyers with ponytails.
+It's typical to see bankers with shaved heads, and lawyers with ponytails.
 Regardless, when choosing a haircut, you should consider the climate of the workplace you're in.
-A very traditional, conservative workplace is definitely not the place to show up with a trendy, edgy haircut.
+A very traditional, conservative workplace is usually not the place to show up with a trendy, edgy haircut.
 For those who serve clients, you may also wish to consider how the average customer will perceive you.
 Is a client going to trust you if you have a mohawk?
 Times are changing, but still, you've got to consider your clients, as you don't want your choice of haircut to negatively impact your financial health.
-If you work in a conservative environment, work with your barber or stylist to choose a style that is versatile enough to allow you to style it conservatively when you're at work and still let you do something playful when you're on your own time if you'd prefer a little more edge when you're not at work.
+If you work in a conservative environment and don't want to be limited in your cut choice, work with your barber or stylist to choose a style that is versatile enough to allow you to style it conservatively when you're at work and still let you do something playful when you're on your own time if you'd prefer a little more edge when you're not at work.

 If you work in a more creative or less conservative environment, you can likely choose just about any style you like.
 Go full speed ahead on that mohawk.